umich-hist-399/campus-histories/summaries/newberry.md

 - Crittenden, Albert Robinson.
 "Albert Robinson Crittenden Papers, 1868-1933.," 1933 1868.

-- Kelsey Museum of Archaeology.
-Kelsey Museum of Archaeology Publications.
+- Kelsey Museum of Archaeology. _Kelsey Museum of Archaeology Publications_.
 Kelsey Museum of Archaeology, 1976.

 - "Lane Hall Is and Example of Beauty and Utility." _Michigan Daily Digital Archives_, February 28, 1917.